 April 4, 2016

 This is the story of how just joining an accordion forum changed my life in a very unexpected direction.
-This is how I returned back to playing the accordion after well over 38 years of not playing even one note.
+This is how I returned back to playing the accordion after near four decades of not playing even one note.

 yooooo-hooooo… Jerrrrrry…